FrozenPigs/Taigabot/README.md

 #### Others

-Some other plugins require these python packages, notably `weather`:
+Some plugins require other python packages, more information can be found on [dependencies.md § details](dependencies.md#details)

     GitPython==0.3.2.RC1 Nominatim pygeoip pydns pywhois mygengo pytz timezones pycrypto